GIScience/gis-training-resource-center/content/Modul_3/en_qgis_data_classification.md

  4. In the `Value` dropdown menu select the column based on which you want to classify your data.
 5. Downright select the number of classes you want to use.
 6. Under `Mode` select the classification method you want to use e.g. Equal count (Quantile).
 7. Click on `Classify`.
 Now you should see all classes and the distribution of values.
-To add or delete single classes use the `-` and `+` buttons.
+To add or delete singlegit s classes use the `-` and `+` buttons.
 8. *Optional*: Click on `Histogram` -> `Load Values`.
 Now you can see the exact distribution of values over the classes.
 This is very practical to decide on a classification method.
 You can also check the mean value and standard deviation.
 ```{figure} /fig/Graduated_histogram.png
 ---